dortania/vanilla-laptop-guide-legacy/CONTRIBUTING.md

 ## How to Contribute

 Generally through PRs.
 Best way to test your commits and make sure they are formatted correctly is downloading `nodejs` and getting the gitbook-cli tools and markdownlint-cli tool.
-When you run `gitbook serve`, it will set up a local webserver which you can connect to to view the changes you made. `markdownlint *` will throw any errors at you about formatting as well, and `markdownlint -f *` will attempt to fix these.
+When you run `gitbook serve`, it will set up a local webserver which you can connect to view the changes you made. `markdownlint *` will throw any errors at you about formatting as well, and `markdownlint -f *` will attempt to fix these.
 `